bradybhalla/modified-desmos/README.md

   - Press `enter` to execute the command

 Multi-select
-  - Hold `shift` while clicking on equations to select multiple
+  - Hold `shift` while clicking expressions
-  - Commands can run on multiple equations at one
+  - Commands can run on multiple expressions at once

 ## Setup
 ```bash